andrewxue98/boltz_guided/README.md

 We welcome external contributions and are eager to engage with the community.
 Connect with us on our [Slack channel](https://boltz.bio/join-slack) to discuss advancements, share insights, and foster collaboration around Boltz-2.

 On recent NVIDIA GPUs, Boltz leverages the acceleration provided by [NVIDIA  cuEquivariance](https://developer.nvidia.com/cuequivariance) kernels.
 Boltz also runs on Tenstorrent hardware thanks to a [fork](https://github.com/moritztng/tt-boltz) by Moritz Thüning.

+The guided-distance interface in this fork was informed by the selector and restraint workflow used in `boltz_restr`, and by FK-style resampling ideas from `FK-RFDiffusion`, adapted to Boltz's existing inference stack rather than ported as a separate steering system.

 ## License